valr300/OSPaypalIpn/README.md

 Paypal_routines.sql     will build the stored procs.

 # Step 4: Create The user database for the Rental database
-execute the following lines, or simply crete your user with the Workbench
+execute the following lines, or simply create your user with the Workbench

 mysql -u root --password
 (enter your mysql password, or if you haven't set password for MySQL server, type "mysql -u root" instead) You can even use MySQL Command Line Client on the Start menu on Windows.
 After login, create user, or if you prefer proceed to create you user via the Workbench, much easier!.